 Although the wording of the Regulation as to what constitutes the "facilitation of timely resolution of conflicts" is very vague, the EBA Guidelines have helpfully set out the five minimum requirements that the documents should contain to meet this criterion.

-PCS has reviewed the documents to ascertain that all the five required provisions are indeed present.
+PCS has reviewed the documents to ascertain that all five are indeed present.